Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter2-philosophy.md

 Another way to see this topic is leave everything better as you found it originally.

 The first interaction of an user is an opportunity to get a new contributor, so as community manager, maintainers, contributors etc is important that we offer the best experience, the best gratification we can give but also the best value both the parties can get from this action.
 In this book we will see a lot of suggestions, ideas and process to achieve it starting from the... reporting!

+From a company view we need to think about another thing, production and consumption are 2 different things that require different people and skills.
+The idea of this book is to help address the various side of the Open Source world because a person that do everything doesn't fit everywhere but can be easily burn-out.
+As example a side project started as hooby that becomes a product with a company behind lead by the same person maybe has no interests or strength to cover the same role as before.
+In FOSS there is a lot of attention on consumption with evangelism, awareness but there is not so much of interest to produce the project itself but without the end is near.
+I hope in a future where everyone that use something open source is contributing back but not just with money or promoting but with something tangible like a localization, coding or creating more resources.
+Another example of the same thing is that release something by a company as open source just for [branding promotion but ignoring proposed changes](https://miles.land/posts/corporate-open-source/).
+Open source is a lot of things as you can see, not just 4 freedom but also a world around visibility, promotion and business that are not bad things but how they are managed as usual makes thedifference, also because everything is transparent in this specific world.

 ## Reporting